backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 -'Dalc', 'Walc', and 'studytime'
 -'studytime' and 'sex'

 These correlations seem reasonable, but the inverse correlation between the sex of a student and their average time spent studying is interesting.
-I'll openly admit, I'm not too surprised that we fall short to our female counterparts in this area, but what's intersting is that..
+I'll openly admit I'm not too surprised that we fall short to our female counterparts in this area, but what's intersting is that..

 ```python